Smart Calculators

 60 Iron Plate/min — the simplest chain

-Default recipe is 3 Iron Ingot → 2 Iron Plate in 6 s on a Constructor.
-At 100% clock one Constructor outputs $(2/6) \cdot 60 = 20$ Iron Plate/min.
-For 60/min you need 3 Constructors at 4 MW each = 12 MW, fed by 90 Iron Ingot/min from 3 Smelters (recipe: 1 Iron Ore → 1 Iron Ingot in 2 s, 30/min each), another 12 MW.
-Mined as 90 Iron Ore/min raw — 1 Mk.2 Miner on a Pure node (240/min cap) or 2 Mk.1 Miners on Normal nodes (60/min each).
-Grid load: 24 MW total, all constant-power, no peak surprises.
-One Mk.1 belt (60/min) carries the finished Iron Plate; one Mk.2 belt (120/min) carries the Iron Ingot link.
+The default recipe is 3 Iron Ingot → 2 Iron Plate every 6 seconds in a Constructor.
+At 100% clock one Constructor makes (2 ÷ 6) × 60 = 20 Iron Plate/min, so 60/min needs 3 Constructors at 4 MW each = 12 MW.
+Those are fed by 90 Iron Ingot/min from 3 Smelters (1 Iron Ore → 1 Iron Ingot every 2 s, 30/min each) for another 12 MW.
+Total: 6 buildings, 24 MW, all constant power — no peak surprises.
+The raw feed is 90 Iron Ore/min, covered by one Mk.2 Miner on a Pure node (240/min cap) or two Mk.1 Miners on Normal nodes (60/min each).
+One Mk.1 belt (60/min) carries the finished plate; one Mk.2 belt (120/min) handles the ingot link.

 Satisfactory calculator — frequently asked questions